forwardemail/forwardemail.net/app/views/faq/index.md

 ## How do you perform DNS lookups on domain names

 We use CloudFlare's privacy-first consumer DNS service (see [announcement here][cloudflare-dns]).
-Note that the Python packages we use (`python-spfcheck2` and `python-dkim-verify`) do not have the means like Node.js does with `dns` and its method `dns.setServers` – therefore we set the server DNS to `1.1.1.1` which it will use as a fallback in this case.
+We set `1.1.1.1` and `1.0.0.1` as the DNS servers using `netplan` on our servers and test environments.

 ## How fast is this service